 - See and apply in your figure drawing the characteristic shapes and proportions of human anatomy and muscle mass.

-- Develop a basic ability to capture the shape of human subjects through contour and blind contour drawing.
+- Gain the ability to capture the shape of human subjects through contour and blind contour drawing.

-- See and apply in your figure drawing the characteristic shapes and proportions of the human face in frontal, profile, and three-quarter views.
+- Examine and apply in your figure drawing the characteristic shapes and proportions of the human face in frontal, profile, and three-quarter views.

-- See and apply in your figure drawing the concepts of volume, perspective, and shading.
+- Explore through your figure drawings the concepts of volume, perspective, and shading.

-- See and apply in your figure drawing different approaches to composition, including texture, balance, rhythm, variety, unity, and emphasis.
+- Consider and apply in your figure drawing different approaches to composition, including texture, balance, rhythm, variety, unity, and emphasis.

 - Demonstrate a basic ability to use expressive drawing techniques in capturing the human figure.